-- a) Stop engine and remove spark plug wire(s). - b) Place drive levers and neutral lock/park brake latches in the neutral lock position. - c) Remove shifter lever from top of transmission. - d) Remove shifter plate from top of transmission and the two leads from the neutral start switch. - e) Release the tension on the transmission belt.

-- f) Check for side play caused by bearing wear on the input and output shafts of the transmission.
+- a) Stop engine and wait for all moving parts to stop.
+Remove key or spark plug wire(s). - b) Place drive levers and neutral lock/park brake latches in neutral lock position. - c) Remove shifter lever from top of transmission. - d) Remove shifter plate from top of transmission and the two leads from the neutral start switch. - e) Release the tension on the transmission belt. - f) Check for side play caused by bearing wear on the input and output shafts of the transmission.
 Replace bearings if necessary. - g) Remove the six bolts that fasten the upper case to the lower case and carefully remove the upper case half. - h) Check the grease level in the lower case.
-The grease level should be approximately 1-1/2" to 1-3/4" from the gearbox bottom.
-If necessary, fill to proper level with Peerless grease (Part No. 788067). - Reinstall upper case half and fasten in place with six bolts previously removed. - Reinstall all parts removed in Steps c and d.
+The grease level should be approximately 1-1/2" to 1-3/4" (3.8 to 4.4 cm) from the gearbox bottom.
+If necessary, fill to proper level with Peerless grease (Part No. 788067). - Reinstall upper case half and fasten in place with six bolts previously removed. - j) Reinstall all parts removed in Steps c and d.
 Install drive belt and adjust tension as stated in Section 5.2.3.